Easy Szechuan Beef

 - Cornstarch – Or arrowroot powder for thickening.

-- Szechuan chile peppers – Or another small dried Asian chile.
-Or crushed red pepper will do in a pinch!
+- Szechuan Chile Peppers – Or another small dried Asian chile.
+Even crushed red pepper will do in a pinch!

 - Scallions – A fresh garnish at the end makes all the difference.